george24601/notes/java/springCloud/jpa.md

 BMT.
 If we need a finer control over business logic or want to introduce savepoints, this type of technique should be adopted, where a bean provider has a responsibility to start, commit, and roll back the transaction.

 If we want to delegate the responsibility to a container, we use this instead.
 Sometimes we call it a declarative transaction.
 We all know in Spring that, using the @Transactional annotation, we can adopt a declarative transaction technique.

+A JDBC batch can target one table only, so every new DML statement targeting a different table ends up the current batch and initiates a new one.
+Mixing different table statements is therefore undesirable when using SQL batch processing.